ls1intum/Artemis/docs/user/exercises/quiz.rst

             :align: center
             :scale: 40

-        - To submit and finish the quiz, the student must be press the submit button |SubmitButton|.
+        - To submit and finish the quiz, the student must press the submit button |SubmitButton|.
 However, when the quiz time's up, the answers will be submitted automatically.

     - The assessment is automatic and the student can see the result of the overall quiz and of specific questions.
 In the case of MC questions, the solution will be displayed.